Will-Based Estate Plan

 - You must clarify that you intend for the document to operate as a will.

-An experienced Minnesota estate planning lawyer can help you draft a comprehensive, secure will that accurately distributes your assets.
-Importantly, an estate planning attorney can also help you modify an existing will if circumstances change, and you wish to update your will.
+An experienced estate planning lawyer in Minnesota can help you draft a comprehensive, secure will that accurately distributes your assets.
+Importantly, a Minnesota estate planning attorney can also help you modify an existing will if circumstances change, and you wish to update your will.

 You should keep your will in a secure place.
 In Minnesota, many court administrators will hold a will for little to no expense.
 Your attorney may also be willing to safeguard your will for you.
 Be sure to let multiple people know who has your will.